Savuti Campsite: Best Camping and Self-Drive Safari Guide

 We had looped and wound our way around Savuti’s many tracks, with only a trickle of sightings, and after stopping for a cuppa at Savuti Waterhole, we took the track through long, wavy grass past Motsibi Island.

-All of a sudden, I noticed a southern carmine bee eater coasting alongside us at door level.
+Suddenly, I noticed a southern carmine bee-eater coasting alongside us at door level.

 Then two.